-If you're looking for a way to tell your own story and win prizes, you can try the One Book, One College essay contest.
+If you're looking for a way to tell your own story and win prizes, you can try the One Book, One College essay and art contest.

 Essays up to 1,500 words in length will be judged on originality, compelling content and the quality of written expression.
+Art compositions must exhibit some relation to the book and must be accompanied by a minimum 50 word artist statement about how the artistic piece connects to the novel.
 Up to ten finalists will receive a cash prize and will read their essays at an awards ceremony.

 One Book, One College Presents